MarkM-dev/Previews-client/readme.md

     - Prevents automatic video quality change when twitch is in the background (when switching tabs / tasks).
     - Prevents 99% of Twitch player errors (#1000, #2000).
     - Prevents that video hang when switching back to the Twitch tab after it was in the background for a while.
       <br/><br/>

+* **Seek Playback Using Arrow Keys**
+    - Seeks 5 seconds back or forward when using the keyboard left/right arrow keys.
+    - Have focus on the video (click on the video) and use the arrow keys.
+    - Note: this feature moves the playback point in the player buffer, which is constantly cleared by Twitch.
+    - Note: max buffer size is one or two minutes.
+      <br/><br/>